漢字

 The layout of the box above follows the style of an entry in Henshall’s 1988 book.

-2. The developmental description in this box comes from Ochiai (2016, pp. 115-116)
+2. The developmental description in this box is based on Ochiai (2016, pp. 115-116).

 3. Unicode has created space for the old form of 亡, which is 亾.
 However, most fonts will show it as a standardized post-Han period character shape, rectangular, unlike the earlier more rounded forms.